cassianoperin/CHIP8_C/README.md

 8. Test cpu_halt and the quirk_display_wait

-9. Switch to show and hide messages
+9. Add messages for other switches (slot 4)

 10. Improve draw messages into an struct?